-The United Stated Department of Education does not accredit educational institutions, but instead, provides review of federally regulated accrediting agencies.
-These accreditation agencies were designed to provide non-governmental assessment of secondary and post-secondary institutions by creating a unified standard for educational criteria and comprehensively evaluating the academic quality of the institutions.
+The United States Department of Education does not accredit educational institutions, but instead, provides a review of federally-regulated accrediting agencies.
+These accreditation agencies were designed to provide a non-governmental assessment of secondary and post-secondary institutions by creating a unified standard for educational criteria and comprehensively evaluating the academic quality of the institutions.
 According to the U.S. Department of Education, the accreditation agencies that are “nationally recognized” include non-governmental entities as well as federal and state agencies that accredit most public secondary institutions.

+How do you spot an unaccredited degree on a resume?
 An accreditor can be considered nationally recognized under either the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).
-These agencies must go through multiple steps to receive recognition by the Secretary of Education.
-However, just as an institution or college does not have to be accredited to operate in the United States, an accrediting agency does not have to be nationally recognized to provide accreditation services, but, any university or college that wishes to provide federal aid to its students must be accredited by a nationally recognized accrediting agency.
+These accrediting agencies must go through multiple steps to receive recognition by the Secretary of Education.
+However, just as an institution or college does not have to be accredited to operate in the United States, an accrediting agency does not have to be nationally recognized to provide accreditation services, but any university or college that wishes to provide federal aid to its students must be accredited by a nationally recognized accrediting agency.
 This makes them the “gold standard”, especially when it comes to post-secondary institutions, since many diploma mills will often try to claim accreditation by an unrecognized agency.
 Most government agencies will also not hire individuals who receive credentials from an unaccredited institution or an institution with unrecognized accreditation.